 1. You want to run a time-bound class that has weekly lessons and support for a specific amount of time, or

 2. You want to pre-sell your course to validate your idea.
 Dripping content allows you to create lessons over time, rather than have your course completed before you open course enrollment.

 Udemy does not support drip content.

 WHICH PLATFORM DID I ULTIMATELY CHOOSE?

 I use both of them, but in different ways.

 Udemy is great for validating course concepts.
-I don't recommend relying on it to run your online course business.
-The students on Udemy are great at giving feedback which is essential for improving course content, presentation quality, and online teaching skills.
-By creating a short free or low cost beta course, you can start building your student base and get feedback on what should be included in your premium course offering.
+The students on Udemy are great at giving feedback which is essential for improving your course content, presentation quality, and online teaching skills.
+By creating a short free or low cost beta course, you can get feedback from real students that you can use to create a more premium course offering.